 STEPHEN J. LOCKWOOD has been a director of the Company since September 1999.
-Mr. Lockwood is Managing Partner of Stephen J. Lockwood & Company, LLC.
-He is also currently Vice-Chairman of HCC Insurance Holdings, Inc. ("HCC"), a NYSE listed insurance holding company.
+Mr. Lockwood retired as Vice-Chairman of HCC Insurance Holdings, Inc. ("HCC"), a NYSE listed insurance holding company, in December of 1999.
 Mr. Lockwood was the co-founder and served through 1999 as the Chief Executive Officer of HCC's subsidiary, LDG Reinsurance Corporation, which HCC acquired in 1996.
-In addition, he serves as a director of four mutual funds managed by The Dreyfus Corporation and on the Board of the Inner City Scholarship Fund in Boston.
+In addition, he continues to serve as a director of HCC, serves as a director of four mutual funds managed by The Dreyfus Corporation, and serves on the Board of the Inner City Scholarship Fund in Boston.
+Mr. Lockwood received a B.A. from Pennsylvania State University.

 HAROLD J. MEYERMAN has been a director of the Company since July 1999.
-Mr. Meyerman was a Managing Director of the Global Financial Institutions and Trade Group of Chase Manhattan Bank until June 1998.
+Mr. Meyerman retired as a Managing Director of the Global Financial Institutions and Trade Group of Chase Manhattan Bank in December of 1998.
 His responsibilities at Chase included overseeing asset management companies.
 Before joining Chase, Mr. Meyerman was President and Chief Executive Officer of First Interstate Bank, Ltd., a unit of First Interstate Bancorp.
+Mr. Meyerman received business and law degrees from the University of British Columbia, Vancouver, B.C., Canada.

-JOHN M.B.
-O'CONNOR has been a director of the Company since October 1997.
+JOHN M. B. O'CONNOR has been a director of the Company since October 1997.
 Mr. O'Connor is a General Partner of Chase Capital Partners, which he joined in May 1995.
 Mr. O'Connor has been employed by Chase Manhattan Corporation or its predecessors since 1987 in a variety of senior investment banking positions including management of Corporate Securities Sales, Trading and Research.
-Mr. O'Connor is also a director of FHC Health Systems, Inc., a behavioral health services provider; Spartan Communications, an owner and operator of television broadcasting companies; e-BondTrade.com, an internet-based municipal finance investment-banking financial firm; and AdvisorTech, a provider of internet technologies and brokerage services to Japanese financial intermediaries.
+Mr. O'Connor is also a director of FHC Health Systems, Inc., a behavioral healthcare company.

 RITA M. RODRIGUEZ has been a director of the Company since January 2000.
-Dr. Rodriguez is a former full-time Director of the Export-Import Bank of the United States.
+Dr. Rodriguez was formerly a full-time Director of the Export-Import Bank of the United States.
 She was nominated to the position by President Reagan and confirmed by the U.S. Senate in 1982, and continued to serve in this capacity by direction of President Bush and President Clinton until her resignation in March 1999.
 On the Export-Import Bank Board, she served as Chair of the Audit Committee and the Exposure Management Committee.
 Prior to joining the Export-Import Bank Board, Dr. Rodriguez was a professor of finance at the University of Illinois at Chicago and an associate professor of business administration at Harvard Business School.
 In addition, Dr. Rodriguez has authored numerous journal articles and books on the subject of international finance.

 WILLIAM F. WELD has been a director of the Company since December 1997.
 Mr. Weld is a Partner in the law firm of McDermott, Will & Emery.
 From 1991 to 1997, Mr. Weld served as the Governor of Massachusetts.
 His prior experience includes two years as Assistant U.S. Attorney General, Criminal Division, and five years as the United States Attorney for Massachusetts.
-Mr. Weld has also previously been engaged in the private practice of law at Hill & Barlow and Hale and Dorr LLP.
-Mr. Weld is also a director of IDT Corporation, a provider of telecommunications services; and Edison Schools, Inc., a private manager of public schools.
+Mr. Weld has also previously been engaged in the private practice of law at Hill & Barlow and Hale and Dorr.
+Mr. Weld is also a director of NovaCare Employee Services, Inc.